VL-CZ/code-size-counter/README.md

   -d DIRECTORY, --directory DIRECTORY
                         Path to the directory where to search files.
 The path can be either absolute or relative.
   -e EXTENSION [EXTENSION ...], --extension EXTENSION [EXTENSION ...]
-                        extensions of the files that we're searching (separated by spaces).
+                        extensions of the files that we're searching (separated by spaces) for.
 Do not prefix them with a dot (e.g. use "py" instead of ".py").
-Leave empty if you search for all files regardless of their extension.
+Leave empty if you want to search for all files regardless of their extension.
   -l, --log             If present, the program prints its progress (e.g. 'file XXX processed') -x EXCLUDE [EXCLUDE ...], --exclude EXCLUDE [EXCLUDE ...]
                         path to directories & files to exclude (separated by spaces).
 These paths are relative to the given directory (-d parameter)